Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Results and discussion

 \citet{2025A&A...698A.135G} reported that J075947.73+112507.3 exhibits multiple flares in both optical and MIR light curves, corresponding to four to six potential CL events likely driven by accretion rate changes rather than dust obscuration.
 Similarly, several sources in our sample show multiple flares in the W1 and W2 bands.
 For example, J1028+2351 exhibits turn-off (from MJD=53734 to MJD=57103) and subsequent turn-on (from MJD=57103 to MJD=58937) transitions, during which the MIR light curves first fade and then brighten.
 After MJD=58937, both W1 and W2 light curves start to decline again, reaching flux levels comparable to those during the previous dim state (around MJD=57103).
 This renewed dimming implies that this source may be undergoing again a turn-off transition.
 In our sample, $14$ sources display similar MIR light-curve patterns, including $13$ objects showing renewed dimming after turn-on transitions and one showing renewed brightening after turn-off transitions.
 For most CL~AGNs, the maximum variability in the MIR bands exceeds $0.3\,\rm{mag}$ \citep{2022ApJ...927..227L}.
 Among these $14$ sources, $9$ exhibit strong variability, while the other $5$ display modest changes (listed in Table~\ref{table:multi}).
 The weaker variability may be due to the fading phase having only recently begun, such that the current observational baseline is insufficient to trace the full changes.
 These renewed dimming or brightening episodes may represent a third potential CL behavior, which can be further tested with continued photometric and spectroscopic monitoring.

-Considering the observed occurrence rate of RCL transitions and the likelihood that confirmed RCL~AGNs may continue to undergo further state changes, we suggest that once an AGN exhibits a CL behavior, it may enter a prolonged phase of accretion instability.
+Considering the observed occurrence rate of RCL transitions and the likelihood that confirmed RCL~AGNs may continue to undergo further state changes, we suggest that once an AGN exhibits CL behavior, it may enter a prolonged phase of accretion instability.
 The currently observed CL and RCL transitions likely represent only short segments within this extended unstable period.
-Therefore, we speculate that nearly all CL~AGNs may experience repeating or multiple transitions, until the accretion flow eventually settles into a stable state.
+Therefore, we speculate that a considerable part of CL~AGNs may experience repeating or multiple transitions, until the accretion flow eventually settles into a stable state.
 Continued long-term monitoring will help reveal the properties of these accretion instabilities.